qxf2/qxf2-page-object-model/Readme.md

 - **Run Tests along with ReportPortal**
 	`python -m pytest -k example --reportportal`
-	**Note:** For running the test along with ReportPortal, update the .env file with report portal credential details and run the above command.
+	**Note:** For running the test along with ReportPortal, update the .env file with ReportPortal credential details and run the above command.
 Refer our wiki page for more details: [Integration with ReportPortal](https://github.com/qxf2/qxf2-page-object-model/wiki/Integration-with-ReportPortal)

 - **Run Tests along with TestRail**
 	`python -m pytest -k example --testrail_flag Y --test_run_id <testrail run id>`
-	**Note:** For running the test along with TestRail, update the .env file with TestRails credential details and run the above command.
+	**Note:** For running the test along with TestRail, update the .env file with TestRail credential details and run the above command.
 Refer our wiki page for more details: [Integrate our Python test automation framework with Testrail](https://github.com/qxf2/qxf2-page-object-model/wiki/Integration-with-TestRail-using-Python)

 - **Post test results on Slack**
 	`pytest -k example_form --slack_flag y -v > log/pytest_report.log`